Metaverse-Crowdsource/Complete-Neural-Signal-Analysis/Readme.md

 | 7    | 1       | 701      |    |    |    | 4  | 5  | 6  |     |     |     | P5             | F5             | M5             | 0.5                     | 0.5                     | 0.5                     |
 | 7    | 2       | 702      | 1  | 2  | 3  |    |    |    |     |     |     | M0             | P0             | F0             | 0.5                     | 0.5                     |

+Blocks with trials that encountered technical errors are indicated with black diamonds (♦) under the Stim Type section.